davidfarrimond23/tech-docs/source/documentation/common_documentation/_payment_in_arrears.md

 **NOTE: For large applications the journey selector is skipped and the user can only submit a payment request**

-In order for a large application to progress through the arrears journey, a funding application entity must be created.
-This entity is created from the arrears start controller, when the above criteria is met.
-A payment request entity is also then created and attached to the funding application and the user is redirected straight into the arrears task page (with only payment tasks to complete).
+In order for a large application to progress through the arrears journey, a `funding_application` entity must be created.
+This entity is created from the dashboard when querying for large applications - when the above criteria is met, a new large funding application is created.

 The funding application is populated with the minimum required data to progress, including: a salesforce case ID, project reference, submitted on date, status and award type.

+A payment request entity is also then created and attached to the funding application when the user enters the large arrears journey, and the user is redirected straight into the arrears task page (with only payment tasks to complete).

 ### Journey selection and task page [MEDIUM ONLY]